tomwhartung/jmws_accoutrements/doc/ubuntu/2020-upgrade_to_20.04_LTS/5a-updates_to_sites.md

 - [ ] 2.
 TomHartung.com - Django and MUI-CSS
     - [ ] Should already be ok
 - [ ] 3.
 SeeOurMinds.com - Django and Material Design Bootstrap [MDB]
+    - [ ] Upgrade MDB to latest version
     - [ ] Review social networking icons
     - [ ] Remove free spiritual portrait offer
     - [ ] Review for anything glaring, but it should be ok already
 - [ ] 4.
 Groja.com - Flask and Material Design Bootstrap [MDB]
+    - [ ] Upgrade MDB to latest version
     - [ ] Review social networking icons
     - [ ] Remove free spiritual portrait offer
     - [ ] Set the price for portraits at $500 each